-In the second quarter of 2022 the Company procured term sheets for the licensing of its patents and for the licensing of its plant traits.
+In the third quarter of 2022, the Company continued discussions with potential customers regarding the licensing of its patents and for the licensing of its plant traits.
 For plant traits specifically, there has been significant interest in Calyxt's high fiber wheat and second generation high oleic soybean offerings.
-These term sheet discussions with potential licensees are continuing to advance.